shift31/laravel-elasticsearch/README.md

 http://www.elasticsearch.org/guide/en/elasticsearch/client/php-api/current/index.html

-Old Version Matrix
+Version Matrix
 ------------------
 Since there are breaking changes in Elasticsearch 1.0, your version of Elasticsearch must match the version of this library, which matches the version of the Elasticsearch low-level client.
 If you are using a version older than 1.0, you must install the `0.4` laravel-elasticsearch branch.
 Otherwise, use the `1.0` branch.

 The master branch will always track the latest version.

+Old
+---
 | Elasticsearch Version | laravel-elasticsearch branch |
 | --------------------- | ---------------------------- |
 | >= 1.0                | 1.0, 2.0                     |
 | <= 0.90.*             | 0.4                          |

+Attention: Until we launch new versions please keep using old versions and don't use dev-master branch!

-New Version Matrix (under development!)
+New (Under development!)
 ------------------
 | Elasticsearch Version | Laravel | laravel-elasticsearch branch |
 | --------------------- |---------| ---------------------------- |